Please take note this is a FRANCOPHONE teaching site : French is mandatory

 • Equipped with one of the most advanced and complete computerized clinical charts in Quebec;

-The Jardins-Roussillon FMU is part of the Centre du santé et de services sociaux Jardins-Roussillon which serves a population of over 200,000 people spread over an area of 1200km2, encompassing western Montérégie.
+As part of the CISSS-MO, the Unit serves a population of over 200,000 people spread across an area of 1200km2, encompassing western Montérégie.
 This vast territory stretches from the U.S. border (Lacolle) in the far west (Huntingdon) via Laprairie in the east and Kahnawake Indian Reserve near Châteauguay.
-The population served is very diverse both from a socio-economic and cultural point of view.
-In addition to the Aboriginal presence, there are very urban centers located near Montreal on the immediate South Shore, but also very rural and agricultural areas further south.
+The population served is quite diverse both from a socio-economic and cultural point of view.
+In addition to the Indigenous presence, there are urban centers located near Montreal on the immediate South Shore, as well as rural and agricultural areas further south.

 • about 350 admissions/year

 • about 150 deliveries/year